 Orpheus, Monteverdi and the Opera

-In the previous article (The First Opera and the Beginning of the Baroque) we saw that the opera Euridice by Jacopo Peri was one of the first opera’s to be written.
-The story this opera tells is the myth of Opheus and Eurydice.
-Orpheus descended into the kingdom of the dead to take back his beloved Eurydice.
+In the previous article (The First Opera and the Beginning of the Baroque) we saw that the opera Euridice by Jacopo Peri was one of the first operas to be written.
+This opera tells us the story of Opheus and Eurydice.
+Orpheus descended into the kingdom of the dead to get back his beloved Eurydice.
 With his singing he mollified the gods of the underworld to such an extent that they could not do anything else than to give Eurydice back to Orpheus.
-But, there was one condition.
-During the journey back Orpheus was not allowed to look around to Eurydice.
-He would lose her for ever if he would do so.
-Once they were on their way back Orpheus got worried, and when he heard a alarming sound, he got engulfed by doubt.
+There was, however, one condition.
+During the journey back, Orpheus was not allowed to look back to Eurydice, who would follow him.
+If he would do so, he would lose her forever.
+Once they were on their way, Orpheus got worried.
+Hearing an alarming sound from behind, he got engulfed by doubt.
 Was there a problem?
-Had he to go back to solve it?
-He looked around and lost Eurydice for eternity.
+Did he have to go back to solve it?
+He turned around and lost Eurydice forever.

-The fact that Orpheus had such an influence on the deities by means of his music, made this myth a recurring theme in the history of classical music.
+The enormous impact Orpheus had on the deities by means of his music made this myth a recurring theme during the history of classical music.
 Although Peri’s Eurydice is of earlier date, the opera L’Orpheo by Claudio Monteverdi, is generally considered the first real milestone in the history of opera.
-L’Orpheo tells the story of Oprheus and Eurydice as well.
-There are several versions of it.
+L’Orpheo also tells the story of Oprheus and Eurydice.
+There are several versions of this work.
 The first, performed in 1607, has a rather inglorious ending.
-Orpheus was killed by furious Meneads, who hated his music.
-Since even the rocks they threw at Orpheus refused to hit him because of his beautiful music, the Meneads tore him to pieces.
+Opheus came across a group of furious Meneads who hated his music.
+Even the rocks they threw at Orpheus refused to hit him because of his beautiful music.
+Therefore, the Meneads tore him to pieces.
 In the version that appeared in print in 1609, Orpheus was luckier.
-The god Apollo descended from heavens and took Orpeus in a cloud with him into the realm of the gods, from where Orpeus could see Eurydice.
-There is no clear understanding of the reason for this adaptation.
-Maybe the version with the happy end was better suited for a larger audience.
+The god Apollo descended from heavens and took Orpheus in a cloud with him into the realm of the gods, from where he was able to see Eurydice.
+We do not know the reason for this adaptation.
+Perhaps the version with the happy end was better suited for a larger audience.

 Monteverdi l'Orfeo